-Since adapting the Toyota Production System to health care more than a decade ago, Virginia Mason teams have continued seeking ways to improve care delivery by learning from industries outside health care.
-For example, Hebish has learned valuable lessons during gatherings of the Association for Manufacturing Excellence.
+Since adapting the Toyota Production System to healthcare, Virginia Mason teams have continued seeking ways to improve care delivery by learning from industries outside healthcare.
+For example, Hebish learned valuable lessons during gatherings of the Association for Manufacturing Excellence.
 “In 2010, we were not moving as fast as we would have liked,” she says.
 “We had been to Japan multiple times, gone to different manufacturing conferences, and one thing we would always see in manufacturing settings is production boards and genba walks by leaders at all levels.
 We were seeing it all the time, yet we weren’t doing it here.”

 “Daily management — which is really leadership standard work — is considered by many people in manufacturing to be a game-changer and I believe it’s true,” Hebish says.
 “What better role model for frontline workers than leaders being present where the work is done — teaching, guiding and coaching.
 Leaders are on the genba to coach, mentor and improve daily work by reducing waste.”

 She describes five key elements of daily management:

 Hebish relates a simple example from the clinic.
 “Let’s say there is a group with five doctors and the board shows that Dr. A has six appointments in the morning, while Drs.
 B and C each have 10 appointments.
 The question is how to get Dr. A’s schedule in sync with the others.”